 Some of these features are available as stand-alone options.
 Other X5 options include active steering, LED headlights, automatic high-beam control, automated parking assist, upgraded and/or extended leather upholstery, upgraded interior trim, four-zone automatic climate control, rear window manual sunshades, second-row comfort seats and a third-row seat (includes the rear air suspension).
 You can also order a 16-speaker Harman Kardon surround-sound audio system or an even more expensive 16-speaker Bang & Olufsen surround-sound system.
 Lastly, a rear-seat entertainment system and a night-vision camera system are available.

 The sDrive35i (rear-wheel drive) and xDrive35i (all-wheel drive) models feature a 3.0-liter turbocharged inline six-cylinder engine that produces 300 hp and 300 pound-feet of torque.
+At our test track, the xDrive35i sprinted from a standstill to 60 mph in just 6.2 seconds, which places it at the top of its class.
 All X5s regardless of engine or drive configuration get an eight-speed automatic transmission.
 All xDrive versions also have hill descent control.

 The xDrive35d features a diesel-powered 3.0-liter turbocharged inline-6 that produces 255 hp and 413 lb-ft of torque.
-Official EPA ratings have yet to be released, but the previous 35d had a 22 mpg combined estimate, so we expect the new model to better it by a couple mpg.
+The EPA estimates the 35d will return a seriously respectable 26 mpg combined (23 mpg city/31 mpg highway).